AppDaemon/appdaemon/DASHBOARD.md

 This will free up some CPU and memory.

 HADashboard pre-compiles all of the user created Dashboard for efficiency.
-This nehavior is not desirable when developing dashboards as they will only ever be compiled the first time.
-To prevent this behavior, use the following directive:
+It will detect when changes have been made to widgets, styles or dahsboards and automatically recompile.
+This is usually desirable as compilation can take several seconds on slower hardware for a fully loaded dashboard, however to force a recompilation every time,  use the following directive:

 ```ini
 dash_force_compile = 1
 ```

-This will force dashboard recompilation whenever the dashboard is loaded but may run more slowly on lesws powerful hardware.
-When you are happy with your dashboard remove the directive to benefit from the extra speed if necessary.
-In a future release this function will be automated.
+This will force dashboard recompilation whenever the dashboard is loaded.
+You can also force a recompilation by adding the parameter `recompile=1` to the dashboard URL.

 # Dashboard Configuration